SubC is a fast and simple public domain compiler for a clean subset of

 Practical Compiler Construction

 Note that SubC is a teaching vehicle rather than a production compiler.
 Check the README files to find out what it can and cannot do.
-If you are planning to do something more serious with SubC, you may want to get the stable or experimental version rather than the book version.
+If you are planning to do something more serious with SubC, you may want to get the current version rather than the book version.